-Over 200 monks and nuns live in the new monastery, and the community welcomes guests for retreat stays of a week or more throughout the year.
+Up to 200 monks and nuns live in the monastery, and the community welcomes guests for retreat stays of a week or more throughout the year.
 The daily program is very similar to those in Plum Village monasteries around the world, except that the tropical environment favours sitting meditation outdoors and a fresh early morning walking meditation at 5.30am.

 The monastery has been newly built along ecological lines by award-winning architects from Bangkok.
-Visitors will discover beautiful courtyards and buildings adapted to the natural environment, and young Bodhi trees planted by Thay himself.
-The new Meditation Hall and library are still under construction.
+Visitors will discover beautiful courtyards and buildings adapted to the natural environment, and Bodhi trees planted by Thay himself.
+In 2023 a ground breaking ceremony was held for a new meditation hall.

 The community also leads regular large Days of Mindfulness, open to all, in downtown Bangkok.
 Please contact the monastery for more information.